SonamTripathi13/Bike-sharing-/README.md

 ## Technologies Used

-- **Python**: The primary programming language for data analysis and modeli
+- **Python**: The primary programming language for data analysis and modeling.